chintalavr/aiforeducators/Labs/Module2/README.md

-# Lab: Iteratively Engineering a Prompt for 6th Grade Earth Science (5-Step Version)
+# Lab: Iteratively Engineering a Prompt for lesson planning

-**Objective:** Compress the prompt refinement workflow into 5 focused iterations ending in a high-quality multi-lesson generation prompt.
+**Objective:** Iterate the prompt refinement workflow to achieve a high-quality prompt for effective lesson planning.

 ## Step 1: Baseline Prompt (naive)
 **Prompt v1:**